 I know how it is because I’ve been there!
 You’ve probably been all over the Internet looking for proofreading work.
 Or maybe (hopefully!) you got lucky and found this website first.
 Whichever situation you may be in, you’re here now looking for a way to change your career path and start earning what you’re worth.

-Proofreading for court reporters totally trumps other forms of proofreading–and hopefully this post will get you pumped up and motivated to start working your way towards a piece of the pie.
+Proofreading for court reporters is one of my favorite forms of proofreading — and hopefully this post will get you pumped up and motivated to start working your way toward a piece of the pie.
 It’s hard work, but it’s worth it… and here’s why!

 Proofreading transcripts rocks because…

 1) You’re paid per page!
-The #1 difference in proofreading transcripts vs. proofreading website copy, college theses, term papers, journals, etc. is how you are paid.
-It’s not hourly, like most (not all!) gigs you get in the proofreading world.
-Court reporters are paid per page, and so are you.
-You get to set your rate (we’ll go over rates later).
+One of the big differences in proofreading transcripts vs. general proofreading is how you are paid.
+Court reporters are paid per page, and so are you — it’s that simple!
 The amount you earn is directly affected by how focused you are, how efficient you are, and how quickly you turn work around.

 For example: I receive two transcripts, each about 100 pages in length.
 I bill $0.40/page on each job.
 When I read Job A, I have laser-sharp focus and I’m done in an hour.
 How much did I earn? $40.
 But, when I read Job B, I’m hungry, have already read 300 pages that day, and have gotten distracted by my husband arriving home from work.
 It takes me 2.5 hours to read the same work.
 How much do I earn? $40.
 But what’s my hourly rate? $16.
 WOW!
 That’s how much I got paid per hour at my last (and final!) desk job!!
 Do you see what I mean?
 Efficiency pays off.
 That’s why I created this course, to help you make yourself into a well-oiled machine, ready to increase your bottom line and crank out awesome work.